alifrahman2023/huntercs/127testout/README.md

 # 127testout
 This is probably the testout that has the most resources given by Hunter.
 The entire curriculum is on [https://huntercsci127.github.io/f23.html](https://huntercsci127.github.io/f23.html).
 If you are seeing this years later just change the f23, which means fall 2023, to f{whatever_year} or s{whatever_year} (so for example if you want to look at the website for spring 2027 the link would be https://huntercsci127.github.io/s27.html).
-If they abandon this style of links just search up "Hunter CSCI127 course page" and try to find the most recent one.
+If they abandon this style of links just search "Hunter CSCI127 course page" and try to find the most recent one.

 If you are familiar with coding but rusty on your Python (like I was) I would not make the same mistake I did which was taking the course.
 Personally, it was boring since I relearned everything very fast.
+However, if you are part of Macaulay Honors, the honors recitation for this course is slightly interesting as it focuses on data analysis.
+Your choice.

 ### How I would study for the testout: